 Keeping these points in mind will lay a solid groundwork for your dashboard designs – as it did mine.
 In the next part of this two part series, I will talk about how you can choose the right layout, what colours to pick, and why simplicity is important.

 P.S.
 I will be conducting a webinar on the 17th of June, on optimizing dashboards.
 We will also have a live Q&A session where we can continue our discussion.
-Register now.
+Watch Webinar.